 Mature Adults are an ever-growing population.
-As we get older we can still keep, regain and improve our fitness level which includes endurance, balance and agility.
+As we get older we can still keep, regain and improve our fitness level which includes endurance, balance, and agility.
 You are never too old to start exercising.
-You are never to old to continue to improve your life by moving.
+You are never too old to continue to improve your life by moving.
 This is your opportunity to preserve if not increase your quality of life – empower yourself!

 Mix things up on your own or join Class pass, Lymber or other options that give you the opportunity to sample out different studios and gyms.
 Regardless of what you do, keep your body guessing & sprinkle in some variation.

 3. Stretch and Cool Down.
 It is important to continue (and even increase the length of time that we do it) stretching and a good cool down as we get older.
 Sure you can still run the basketball court at full tilt with the youngins.
 But you need to incorporate some dynamic movements into your workout to prime that body better to do what you expect it to do.
 Keeping those joints lubricated and fostering mobility is key to keeping you off of the injured list.

 4. Test Your Balance.
 Like everything else that changes in us as we get older is our balance.
 This does NOT mean that we lose it.
 Remember that saying – Move It or Lose it?
 Yes, that applies here too.
 Read for yourself about the importance of balance training for older adults.